Ram-95/Image_downloader_flask/README.md

         :: Setting the FLASK_APP to main.py
         set FLASK_APP=main.py

         :: Setting DEBUG as True/False.
-Always set to 'True' in Dev environment and 'False' in Prod. set FLASK_DEBUG=True
+Always set to 'True' in Dev environment and 'False' in Prod environment. set FLASK_DEBUG=True

         ::Starting the flask server